Ozone and Air Quality

 - If you have allergies or are particularly susceptible to ozone, modify your workout.
 For example, on air alert days, walk instead of run or exercise inside.
 Indoor concentrations of ozone are generally lower than outdoor concentrations because ozone reacts rapidly with surfaces, such as walls and fabrics.
 Mechanical ventilation systems also provide surfaces on which ozone can react, thereby reducing ambient ozone concentrations.

 - Do not use ozone generators that are sold as indoor air cleaners,

 - Do your part to reduce ozone levels in your community.
-Work together with others to reduce ozone and improve air quality (for tips, see What You Can Do to Clean the Air).
+Work together with others to reduce ozone and improve air quality (for tips, see Ways to Reduce Air Pollution).

 What are government agencies and others doing to reduce health risks from ozone?

 The U.S. EPA establishes National Ambient Air Quality Standards for ozone and other criteria pollutants.
 In 2007 the U.S. EPA completed a review of the ozone standard and produced the following document that recommends lowering the standard to provide increased health protection for susceptible populations:

 - Review of the National Ambient Air Quality Standards for Ozone: Policy Assessment of Scientific and Technical Information (PDF: 9.4MB/609 pages)